ioccc-src/winner/2020/kurdyukov1/README.md

 Do you understand how?
 You should get a-round-to-it figuring it out!

 An even smaller alternate version of this entry, prog.alt.c, is provided.
 This code does not contain any headers, nor any workaround for WIN32 based platforms.

-To compile the alternate program:
+To compile this alternate version:

     make alt

-    echo IOCCC | ./prog.alt
-    ./prog.alt < prog.x86.asm
-    ./prog.alt < prog.x86_64.asm
+Use `prog.alt` as you would `prog` above.

 ## Author's comments: